vahidwafapoor/Django_Cheat_Sheet/CheatsheetDJANGO.md

     This explicitly imports views.py in the current folder.

 `url(r'^$', views.index)`
-Uses the url method in a way that’s very similar to the @app.route method in Flask.
-The r after the ( tells Python to interpret the following as a raw string, so it won't escape any special characters -- useful when dealing with regex strings!
+Uses the url method in a way that’s very similar to the `@app.route` method in Flask.
+The `r` after the `(` tells Python to interpret the following as a raw string, so it won't escape any special characters -- useful when dealing with regex strings!
 We'll talk about regex in a bit more depth in the next module.
 In this case, our regex will exactly match an empty string.
-That means if you were to go to localhost:8000/, Django (after removing the '/' automatically) will check if your url matches any of the patterns in the urlpatterns list.
+That means if you were to go to `localhost:8000/`, Django (after removing the `'/'` automatically) will check if your url matches any of the patterns in the urlpatterns list.
 In this case, it does!
-An empty string is what r'^$' looks for.
-Since the pattern matches, we run the views.index method. url() will eventually take another parameter, something like name='index', which we’ll introduce when we talk about named routes.
+An empty string is what `r'^$'` looks for.
+Since the pattern matches, we run the `views.index` method.
+`url()` will eventually take another parameter, something like `name='index'`, which we’ll introduce when we talk about named routes.
 Note that, unlike a Flask route where there is an HTTP method (e.g. “GET” and/or “POST”), Django doesn’t care.
 We (the developer) figure that out in the method by accessing request.method in our function.

 ### Views